-SPH121 Introduction to Speech Communication (H) is a survey course covering all facets of human communication.
-The course emphasizes basic communication skills and creates an awareness of what contributes to effectual and ineffectual communication.
+SPH121 Interpersonal Communications (H) is a survey course covering all facets of human communication.
+The course emphasizes basic communication skills and awareness of what contributes to effective communicating, as well as what contributes to effectual and ineffectual communication.
 It also provides students with practice in verbal and listening skills.
 Students relate communication learning to all areas of life and career skills.
-Classroom discussions, activities and experiments on a variety of topics are used as a basis for students' growing awareness of perception and skills in communication.
+Classroom discussions, activities, and experiments on a variety of topics are used as a basis for students' growing awareness of perception and skills in communication.
 3 credits